 It’s not too difficult for a viewer to figure out what portions of the film are from the pilot and what were shot afterwards.
 I truly doubt if ABC’s standards and practices allows for lesbian sex.
 The pilot parts seem to have more sheen to them and simpler camera moves, nothing too fancy.
 The additional footage seems completely opposite and to great effect.
 Mulholland Dr. has many plot threads that go nowhere or are never touched upon again, most likely parts that were going to be reincorporated with the series.

 The truly weirdest part of Mulholland Drive is that the film seems to be working best when it actually is still the pilot.
 The story is very intriguing and one that earns every drop of suspense, mystery, and humor that oozes from this noir heavy dreamscape.
 The additional twenty minutes of story could be successfully argued one of two ways.
 It could be said it’s there just to confound an audience and self-indulgent to the good story it abandons.
 It could also be argued that the ending is meticulously thought out and accentuates the 120 minutes before it with more thought and understanding.
 The best compliment you can say is that it’s the fastest 146 minutes of your life.

 Mulholland Dr. is a tale that would have made an excellent ongoing television series complete with ripe characters and drama.
 However, as a movie it still exceeds in entertainment, but seems more promising in a different venue.

 Nate’s Grade: B

-Posted on October 17, 2001, in 2001 Movies and tagged david lynch, drama, gay, horror, indie, justin theroux, mystery, naomi watts, noir, oscars, pretentious, quirky, supernatural, TV show.
+Posted on October 17, 2001, in 2001 Movies and tagged david lynch, drama, gay, horror, indie, justin theroux, mystery, naomi watts, noir, oscars, quirky, supernatural, TV show.
 Bookmark the permalink.
 2 Comments.